myminseok/pivotal-docs/hub-assign-staticip-to-controlvm.md

 configure bosh cloud config with static IP list to be assigned to bosh deployed vms.

-note that the ip list should be in the network range in bosh cloud-config.
+note that the ip list should be in the network range in bosh cloud-config (not in the reserved range)

 ```
 bosh cloud-config > cloud-config.yml